Arabic1630/trans-go/readme.md

-# AAAAAAAAAAAaA tool use to translate English in terminal
+# BBBBBBBBBBBB tool use to translate English in terminal

 ## Install